directus-labs/guest-authoring/getting-started-with-directus-and-flask/index.md

 :::

-Now create a `templates/home.html` file that will extend the base template and display some data on it.
-This file will have the following content:
+Create a `templates/home.html` file that will extend the base template and display additional data:

 ```jinja
 {% extends "base.html" %}